-UC offers a range of health plan options to eligible UC employees and retirees under age 65 (and who are not enrolled in Medicare) and their eligible family members.
+UC offers a range of health plan options to eligible UC employees and retirees under age 65 (who are not enrolled in Medicare) and their eligible family members.
 Visit UCnet for more information about the UC medical plan options and details about who is eligible for coverage.

 Check the Boxes